Who Is Most Often at Fault in a Rear-End Collision?

 Although the driver in the rear is usually at fault for a rear-end collision, there are situations where the driver in front may be wholly or partly to blame.
 Potential situations where rear-end collision fault may be attributed to the lead driver include:

-• Swerving: If a vehicle swerves unexpectedly into your lane, you might not have time to avoid rear-ending the vehicle.
+• Swerving: If a driver merges unexpectedly into your lane, you might not have time to avoid rear-ending the vehicle.
 The swerving driver may be liable for the accident if issues of inattentiveness, distraction, etc. were involved.

 • “Brake check” accidents: Intentionally braking hard without warning in front of another vehicle is a careless and even aggressive maneuver.
 Although the trailing driver may have been following the car in front too closely at the time, the lead driver will likely be deemed responsible for a rear-end collision caused by brake checking.